 This Is Why We Can’t Have Nice Things…

-By Alex Pecevich, LCLG Director of Operations
+By Alex Pecevich, LCLG Business Development Manager

 In an era of “shock and awe” social media timelines and increasingly normalized states of emergency, what would have once been considered an historical extreme now fails to capture the collective attention of our nation for even a weekend news cycle.
 News today has become a reflection of what we as society deem “newsworthy”.
 The demand for articles covering the societal impact of lenient marijuana legislation may exist in the desolate message boards of the interweb but it’s not moving the needle with 18-35.
 Instead of telling us everything that is going wrong in the world, we want to know how our lives are going to be made easier.
 And please know that the irony of making “easy” lives easier is not lost on me as I’m sure there’s an old timer out there shaking their fist at the heavens saying, “back in my day…!”
 Still technology prevails and modern examples are seen everyday with Amazon drones that drop packages right on our back porches or the driverless meal delivery that uses ‘app tracking’ to tell me what I want before I even want it.
 The use of Artificial Intelligence (AI) was born out of a societal need to escape and it’s subtle prevalence has blinded people to the question of who is going to be left in its wake.